wordofwarning/wordofwarning.org/coronavirus/index.md

 • <a href="http://www.moneysavingexpert.com/news" target="_blank">Money Saving Expert (aka Martin Lewis)</a> has lots of useful information.
 • Paul Lewis Money's <a href="http://paullewismoney.blogspot.com/2020/03/self-employed-coronavirus-scheme.html" target="_blank">blog on the coronavirus Self-employment Income Scheme (*updated regularly*)</a>.
 • Supercool's <a href="http://supercooldesign.co.uk/blog/keeping-it-live" target="_blank">blog</a> — links, resources + ideas on quick routes to live-streaming.
+• The Centre for the Study of Media + Culture in Small Nations on<a href="http://culture.research.southwales.ac.uk/news-and-events/news/online-theatre-covid-19/" target="_blank">making social-distancing live theatre + performance during the COVID-19 lockdown</a>.
 • The Space's <a href="http://www.thespace.org/resource/live-streaming-arts-lo-fi-and-low-cost-options" target="_blank">guide to live streaming for the arts by Jason Crouch</a> — lo-fi and low cost options.
 • <a href="http://theatresupport.info" target="_blank">Theatre Support Information</a> from UK Theatre + SOLT — advice/info about how + where you can access support from leading theatrical charities.
 • Unlimited's <a href="http://weareunlimited.org.uk/links-and-resources-for-disabled-artists-and-freelancers-in-response-to-covid-19-includes-medical-guidance" target="_blank">resources for disabled artists + freelancers page</a>.